The UV420 UV grow-light, delivers UV-B (280-315 nm), UV-A (315-400 nm) and blue (400-495 nm) to complement normal PAR grow-lights:

 protect the plant and its seeds from potentially harmful UV-B. The result is that the UV-B boosts the production of flavonoids and terpenes - powerful compounds that dictate the flavour, aroma and colour.

-The benefits don't end after cultivation.
-Used post-harvest, UV-B continues to boost secondary metabolites to continue to protect and enhance the crop.
-In strawberries for example, UV-B deters the growth of mold and prolongs their freshness to allow longer shelf-life and wider distribution network.
-And the same UV-B grow-light post-cultivation can sterilise surface tops removing bugs and pathogens (eg mould and powdery mildew) to create a clean grow room.
+Appplied post-harvest, UV-B continues to boost secondary metabolites to protect and enhance the crop and prolong shelf-life.
+In strawberries for example, UV-B deters the growth of powdery mildew and prolongs freshness.
+UV-B also helps sterilise surfaces between crops by removing bugs and pathogens (eg mould and powdery mildew) to create a cleaner grow-room.

-The UV420 is a perfect complementary grow-light and provides real value.
+The UV420 is a perfect complementary grow-light for real added-value.

 HEP Plasma Lighting Technology